edwardlavender/flapper/README.md

         this process;
   - **Data processing.**
-      - `process_receiver_id()` adds unique receiver IDs to a dataframe (which is useful if the same receiver has been deployed more than once);
+      - `process_receiver_id()` adds unique receiver IDs to a dataframe (i.e., if the same receiver has been deployed more than once);
       - `process_false_detections_sf()` passes putative false detections
-        through a spatial filter which incorporates ancillary information on receiver locations and animal swimming speeds to interrogate their plausibility;
+        through a spatial filter which incorporates information on receiver locations and animal swimming speeds to interrogate their plausibility;
       - `process_quality_check()` passes acoustic data through some basic quality checks prior to analysis;

 ## Spatial tools

-A number of functions facilitate spatial operations, which support ecological investigations and space use algorithms:
+A number of functions facilitate spatial operations that support ecological investigations and space use algorithms:

   - `buffer_and_crop()` buffers a spatial object (e.g., receiver